-- h) Has demonstrated by past behavior that family members will not maintain both the apartment they are seeking to lease, as well as the common areas of the development in which the apartment is located in a safe, healthy and sanitary condition.
-Includes the creation of a fire hazard through acts such as the hoarding of rags and papers; damage to premises and equipment, if it is established that the family is responsible for the condition; seriously affecting neighbors by causing infestation, foul odors, depositing garbage in the halls; or serious neglect of the premises; - i) Did not provide information required within the specified timeframe or misrepresented information, whether intentionally or unintentionally;
+- h) Has demonstrated through unacceptable references and past behavior that family members lack the ability to conduct themselves in a manner that will not impair the environment and/or security of other tenants residing in the development.
+Has a record of serious disturbance of neighbors, destruction of property or other disruptive or dangerous behavior, including neglect of children which endangers their health, safety or welfare, and are unlikely to obey all rules and regulations as embodied into the tenant's lease as well as those embodied herein; - Has demonstrated by past behavior that family members will not maintain both the apartment they are seeking to lease, as well as the common areas of the development in which the apartment is located in a safe, healthy and sanitary condition.
+Includes the creation of a fire hazard through acts such as the hoarding of rags and papers; damage to premises and equipment, if it is established that the family is responsible for the condition; seriously affecting neighbors by causing infestation, foul odors, depositing garbage in the halls; or serious neglect of the premises; - j) Did not provide information required within the specified timeframe or misrepresented information, whether intentionally or unintentionally;

-This list is not to be construed as totally inclusive, and there may be circumstances not listed which may be used for withdrawing the conditional offer of housing if the Authority determines that to admit the household or member thereof would have a detrimental effect on the health, safety or right to peaceful enjoyment of the premises by other tenants.
+This list is not to be construed as totally inclusive, and there may be circumstances not listed which may be used for denial of admission if the Authority determines that to admit the household or member thereof would have a detrimental effect on the health, safety or right to peaceful enjoyment of the premises by other tenants.

-3.4 Informal Review/Appeal Process
+3.4 Appeal Process